-4 Connecting up Before connecting make sure the cylinder valve is closed tightly.
-Fit the hose in place and tighten the nut anti clockwise i.e. in the opposite direction to a normal thread.
-This should be tightened just over hand tight.
+4 Connecting up The hose connecting nut should be tightened by turning it anti-clockwise, i.e. in the opposite direction to a normal thread.
+This should only be tightened just over hand-tight.
+Always check that this connection has a rubber washer fitted and that it is in good condition.

 5 Opening/closing cylinder valve The cylinder valve is opened or closed by turning the hand-wheel in the normal direction (as with turning on or off an ordinary water tap).
 This should only be turned by hand, never by a wrench.
 Turn OFF the valve on the empty cylinder before starting to disconnect it.
 Make sure the valve on the replacement cylinder is also closed.

 6 Checking for leaks After connecting up the cylinder, open the valve and check that it is not leaking.
 A leak will smell, and you may hear it hiss.
 Brush the joint with washing up liquid.
 Bubbles will show a leak.
 Never check for a leak with a naked flame.
-If any problems are encountered, turn the cylinders OFF, and contact your local Flogas Dealer, who will be pleased to help vou.
+If any problems are encountered, turn the cylinders OFF, and contact your local Flogas Dealer, who will be pleased to help you.